The little tag looks ready. You pinch its tab—and the whole pocket comes off the page with it.

 - Make one diagonal mini pocket from patterned paper.

-- Clip all three to scrap paper and close the journal.
+- Clip the samples to scrap paper, load each with one insert, and close the journal.

-- Keep the one that slides, holds, and lies flattest.
+- Keep the one that slides, releases, holds, and lies flattest.
+Rebuild the prettiest one if it fails.

 Final Thought